Quadratic Binary Optimization with Graph Neural Networks: Introduction

-In this paper, we show that it is possible to model Binary Programming problems as a graph learning problem, namely node classification.
-Our findings lay the ground for leveraging the power of Graph Neural Networks in approximating the solutions of BP problems.
-Importantly, by characterizing the solution landscape of BP problems, we show that their solutions can be interpreted as \emph{heterophilic} node classification.
-Therefore, we propose \emph{BPGNN}, a Binary-Programming GNN, that builds on recent advances in heterophilic node classification with BP-aware features as part of its architecture.
-Another important aspect when using GNNs (or other data-driven techniques) to solve BP problems, is the scarcity of labeled data.
+While early works suggested leveraging GNNs as an optimization framework to approximate the solution of relaxed versions of the BP problem \citep{schuetz2022combinatorial}, and Constrained Satisfaction Problems \cite{lu2023graph,tonshoff2022one}, these approaches were restricted to a single instance of a problem and required the training from scratch of a network for a specific instance of a problem, or were done in an unsupervised manner \cite{karalias2020erdos}.
+Extending and departing from this approach, in this paper, we show that it is possible to model and characterize the family of solutions to BP problems as the solution of a graph learning task, namely, as \emph{heterophilic }node classification.
+Our findings lay the ground for leveraging the power of Graph Neural Networks in approximating the solutions of BP problems in a supervised manner, allowing to generalize for new, unseen instances of BP problems.
+In this work, we focus on Quadratic Binary Optimization (QUBO) problems, which are a sub-family of BP, and we propose \emph{QUBO-GNN}, a GNN architecture that builds on recent advances in heterophilic node classification with QUBO-aware features as part of its architecture.
+Another important aspect when using GNNs (or other data-driven techniques) to solve QUBO problems, is the scarcity of labeled data.
 While it is possible to use exhaustive search models to generate solutions of problems with a low number of decision variables, generating data for more than a dozen of decision variables becomes computationally intractable.
-We therefore propose a data generation procedure that stems from our theoretical analysis of the behavior of the solution landscape of BP problems.
-Our novel approach not only seeks to bridge the gap between traditional BP and cutting-edge neural graph representation learning techniques, but also holds the potential to offer more efficient and effective methodologies for addressing a wide range of computationally demanding optimization problems in diverse applications.
+We therefore propose a data generation procedure that stems from our theoretical analysis of the behavior of the solution landscape of QUBO problems.
+Our novel approach not only seeks to deepen the connection between QUBO and neural graph representation learning techniques, but also holds the potential to offer more efficient and effective methodologies for training a wide range of computationally demanding optimization problems in diverse applications.